thuanpham582002/Easy-Translate/Readme.md

 # Easy Translate App for Windows and Android (Beta)
+### made by Pham Tien Thuan, Pham Quoc Viet and Vu Huu Dat for assignment in Python course at PTIT.
 ## Description
 - This is a simple app that allows you to translate text from one language to another.
-- This app is available for Windows and Android.
+- Easy Translate is available for both Windows and Android.
-- This app is still in beta, so there may be some bugs.
+- This app is still in beta, so there might be some potential bugs.
-- This app is made with Python and Kivy.
+- Easy Translate is written in Python using Kivy library for interactive user interface.
 ## Features
 - Translate text from one language to another.
 - Translate text from text.